<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=915236666329042&amp;ev=PageView&amp;noscript=1">

 photo-1594882645126-14020914d58d (1)

-Research is ongoing into potential treatments for long COVID, with a number of promising leads currently under investigation.
-Hyperbaric Oxygen has been shown to be effective in treating a variety of conditions, including strokes and brain injuries, and there is some evidence that it may also be helpful in relieving the symptoms of long COVID.
-A small study in Israel found that hyperbaric oxygen therapy was associated with improved symptoms and quality of life in a group of long COVID patients, with significant improvements in fatigue, brain fog, and shortness of breath2.
+2. A study in Israel found that hyperbaric oxygen therapy was associated with improved symptoms and quality of life in a group of long COVID patients, with significant improvements in fatigue, brain fog, and shortness of breath

 Oxygen under pressure can help to reduce inflammation and promote healing by increasing the amount of oxygen that reaches the tissues.
-While more research is needed to confirm these findings, hyperbaric oxygen therapy may offer a promising treatment option for long haulers suffering post a COVID-19 infection.
-Larger and more rigorously designed studies are needed to confirm these findings, but the preliminary results are encouraging.
+Hyperbaric oxygen therapy offers a promising treatment option for long haulers suffering post a COVID-19 infection.

 Summary: Hyperbaric Oxygen for Long COVID